University of Minnesota Law School

-Please visit the Off Campus Housing website for housing opportunities.
+Please visit the Graduate Student Housing website for housing opportunities.

 LLM Programs/Areas of Specialization

 Minnesota Law offers two distinguished LLM programs for people who have already earned a law degree outside of the US—a general LLM degree and the Business Law LLM.
 Both programs provide foreign lawyers with a rigorous academic experience, exposing them to a broad array of legal skills and knowledge.
 Our LLM graduates leave the program better equipped to meet the heavy demands of legal practice in an increasingly globalized world.
 LLM students add to the diversity of ideas and experiences, both inside and outside of the classroom.

 Each LLM student selects courses based on his or her area of interest.
 Upon arrival, LLM students meet with the Director of International Programs to develop an individual academic plan.
 Students may focus on a specific area of law or the general practice of US common law.
 Once an academic plan is established, LLM students enroll in courses with upper-division JD students, providing the maximum opportunity for dialogue and discussion with faculty and US students.

 LLM students must successfully complete 24 credits over the academic year.
 There is no thesis requirement, but students must take one seminar course that is graded based on a substantial writing project.
 Each LLM year begins the first week in August and ends with a graduation ceremony in mid-May.

-Students enrolled in the LLM in American Law have the opportunity to receive a certificate of concentration in Business Law, Civil Litigation, Criminal Justice, Environmental and Energy Law, Family Law, Health Law and Bioethics, Human Rights, Immigration, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.
-To receive a certificate of concentration (and a notation on the transcript), students must successfully complete the concentration course requirements.
-Students enrolled in the LLM in American Law may also construct their own academic plan.
+Students enrolled in the general LLM have the opportunity to receive a concentration in Business Law, Civil Litigation, Criminal Justice, Environmental and Energy Law, Family Law, Health Law and Bioethics, Human Rights, Immigration, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.
+To earn a concentration and a notation on the transcript, students must successfully complete the concentration course requirements.
+Students enrolled in the general LLM may also construct their own academic plan.